aragahan/Thesis/README.md

 - Contains the title and description of the application as well as the instructions on how to use the app
 - Users are required to input different vital signs and body features
 - Users also have the option to upload a CSV file instead of manually entering inputs
+- Once ready, click the "PREDICT" button for the app to work
 ##
 <img src="https://github.com/aragahan/thesis/blob/main/home1.png">
 <img src="https://github.com/aragahan/thesis/blob/main/home2.png">